NSW Health’s latest advice to Residential Aged Care Facilities is that facilities are open to visitors with the

 Cumberland City Council, Canterbury, Mount Druitt, Northern Beaches Council and Rooty Hill

 Please remember that visitors can attend by appointment only.

 Note that our Lakemba facility has reverted back to restricted visitation which allows two attendees per visit per resident, once per week.

 More details of NSW Health’s latest advice can be found here

 Coronavirus is most likely to spread from person to person, when we come into close contact with one another.
 We can all help stop the spread by keeping our...

-In line with advice from Australian government health agencies regarding visiting restrictions within our Randwick and Kensington Homes due to COVID-19, the following requirements are in place as of...
+In line with advice from Australian government health agencies regarding visiting restrictions within our homes due to COVID-19, the following requirements are now in place.
+Visitors must follow these...